LumoSQL/not-forking/doc/not-forking.md

 requesting the download; a file with the same base name as the requested download in `DIR` will be used if it exists and matches the expected checksum.
 The option can be repeated to search more than one directory.
+- `--use-upstream-lock` and `--build-upstream-lock` are options to "lock" the correspondence between a version and a commit ID in the corresponding version control system; which means that if the tags change the tool will retrieve the same commit; more discussion about this will need to be added in a separate section.

 If neither VERSION nor COMMIT\_ID is specified, the default is the latest available version, if it can be determined, or else an error message.